South Korean court jails former president Park for 24 years

 “We cannot help but sternly hold her accountable,” Kim said.

-Park apologised at her trial for seeking help from Choi, who had no policy or political experience, but that was as close as Park came to admitting any guilt.
+Park apologised while in office for seeking help from Choi, who had no policy or political experience, but that was as close as she came to admitting any guilt.

+Kang Chul-koo, one of Park’s state-appointed lawyers, said he would discuss with her the possibility of an appeal.

+“We tried our utmost but regret the result turned out very bad,” Kang told reporters at the court.

 The sentence will be a bitter blow for Park, who returned to the presidential palace in 2012 as the country’s first woman leader, more than three decades after she left it following the assassination of her father.